-These guides explain how the program works, point you to great local and national resources, and give you ideas about what you can do to help make it great:
+These guides explain how the program works, point you to great resources and offer ideas about how to make your program great:

 Getting Organized for Summer Meals

-Planning for next summer is easier if you know who to talk to, what happened in previous summers, where the service gaps may be, and where eligible sites could be for next year.
+Planning is easier if you know who to talk to, learn what happened in previous summers and where the service gaps are and find eligible site locations for next year.
 Program sponsors may have a single site where meals are served, or they may have multiple sites.
-Summer meal sites are located in schools, parks, recreation centers, community-based organizations, faith-based organizations and camps.
-Sites may be open all or part of the summer and every day or only some days of the week, depending on your community’s programs.
+Summer meal sites are located in schools, parks, recreation centers, community-based and faith-based organizations and camps.
+Sites may be open all or part of the summer; every day or a few days per week, depending on your community’s programs.

 Summer Meals Site Eligibility